microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-in-azure/README.md

     "termsOfUseUrl": "https://{{primaryEndpointWithoutProtocol}}/tou.html"
   },
   "name": {
-    "short": "Broadcast Protocols",
+    "short": "Broadcast Development Kit",
-    "full": "Broadcast Protocols for Teams"
+    "full": "Broadcast Development Kit for Teams"
   },
   "description": {
-    "short": "Operate the Broadcast Protocols for Teams inside your teams meeting", "full": "This extension allows you to use the Broadcast Protocols for Teams solution you have deployed for your Office 365 tenant directly within Teams"
+    "short": "Operate the Broadcast Development Kit for Teams inside your teams meeting", "full": "This extension allows you to use the Broadcast Development kit for Teams solution you have deployed for your Office 365 tenant directly within Teams"
   },
   "icons": {
     "outline": "icon-outline.png",